mithra62/ee_export/system/user/addons/export/DOCUMENTATION.md

 modify:column_name="modifier_a|modifier_b[param]"
 ```

-Modifiers chain left to right — the output of each is the input to the next.
+Modifiers chain left to right; the output of each is the input to the next.
+Order matters: `ee_date[%Y-%m-%d]|uc_first` formats the timestamp first and then title-cases the result, which will produce unexpected output on a date string.
+Pipe with intent.

 ### Built-in modifiers